primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

             http://en.wikipedia.org/wiki/Isolation_(database_systems)

     durability
-        Durability means that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.
+        Durability is a property of the :term:`ACID` model which means that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.
 In a relational database, for instance, once a group of SQL statements execute, the results need to be stored